Rivalries in the Australian Football League: Essendon v Collingwood

 Since 1995, the rivalry has been defined by the Anzac Day clash; a match generally draws a crowd in excess of 90,000.
-The inaugural Anzac Day Clash in 1995 was famously drawn, the 2009 match was won by Essendon in the final minute with a goal from youngster David Zaharakis, and the 2012 match was won by Collingwood by one point after Jarryd Blair's game-winning goal was reviewed by video replay before being awarded.
+The inaugural Anzac Day Clash in 1995 was famously drawn in front of 94,825 fans, the 2009 match was won by Essendon in the final minute with a goal from youngster David Zaharakis, and the 2012 match was won by Collingwood by one point after Jarryd Blair's game-winning goal was reviewed by video replay before being awarded.

 Essendon v Richmond

 A rivalry born out of the fact that the two clubs are both part of the "Big 4" clubs in Melbourne as the highly supported teams.
 Since 2005, Essendon and Richmond have contested the annual Dreamtime at the 'G match, a celebration of Aboriginal players and their contribution to the league, typically held near the midway point of the season.
 These games usually tend to get a crowd of 80,000 or above.
+In 2023 Sam Durham kicked the winning goal when there were only 7 seconds left and the bombers won by 1 point 70-71.

 North Melbourne v Hawthorn

 Both teams entered the VFL in the 1925 expansion, and were generally unsuccessful through the first few decades, but the two teams were both very strong through the 1970s, sparking a rivalry between the clubs.
 The clubs played three Grand Finals against each other in four years, with North Melbourne winning their first-ever premiership in 1975 by 55 points, Hawthorn winning in 1976 by five goals, and Hawthorn winning in 1978 by three goals.

-Melees have been fought between the two teams in recent matches—Round 16, 2014, and Round 5, 2015—with almost all players in both teams involved in the altercations.
+Melees were fought between the two teams in matches in both 2014 and 2015, with almost all players in both teams involved in the altercations.

 Hawthorn v Geelong

 The rivalry between these two clubs is noted as creating a propensity for close matches, with a number of well-known, controversial incidents arising from this rivalry.
-The rivalry between the two clubs has been called the “greatest modern-day rivalry”.
+The rivalry between the two clubs has been called the "greatest modern-day rivalry".
 The AFL has a lock on fixturing a match between these two teams on Easter Monday at the MCG.